rdmolony/rdmolony.github.io/_posts/2023-11-16-stationmanager.md

 `LNDB` knows what type of file it has to deal with since all files are `Campbell Scientific`.
 The other manufacturers each have their own conventions.
 So the `Python` job had to adapt its database importer to the conventions of each type of logger.
 It also tracked which files have been imported & which have not in the "metadata" database.

 > [`IEA Task 43`](https://github.com/IEA-Task-43/digital_wra_data_standard) is worth a mention here.
-This valiant cross-organisational team is pushing to standardise data exchange so help relieve this particular burden.
+This valiant cross-organisational team is pushing to standardise data exchange to help relieve this particular burden.

 ---